-The fol lowing documents are necessary to complete the pro gram application:

-Application (incomplete applications will not be considered)

-Personal Narrative

-Two References

-Copy of Transcript - unofficial (FSU students can get a copy from Student Records on Banner)
+The following documents are necessary to complete the program application: App Application (incomplete applications will not be considered) Pers Personal Narrative Two Two References Cop Copy of Transcript - unofficial (FSU students can get a copy from Student Records on Banner)

-(P lease print or type) Date:
+(P Please print or type) Date:

 Program Information

-Are you a full-time Full time (12 hours or more) Current semester: Fall 20
+Are you u a full-time Full time (12 hours or more) Current semester: Fall 20

-or part- time student?
+or part- t-time student?
 Part time (less than 12 hours) Spring 20

 Summer 20

-Persona l Information
+Personal Information

-Name Banner ID #
+Name Lext First Middle Banner ID #

-Lest First Middle

-Address -

-Street and number Chy State Zip Code
+Address Street and number Oby State Zip Code

-Telephone
+Salestand number Sale Dip Code

+Telepho

 Home Work Mobile

-Email(s 1

 Email(s)

--1 11

-al Narrative
+Personal Narrative

-a personal narrative (typed, double spaced, two to th the following: ree pages in length) to support your application.
+Attach support your application.
 It should

+Attach a personal narrative (typed, double spaced, two to three pages in length) to support your application.
+It should address the following:

-Why do you seek a degree for a career in social wor k?
+Why do you seek a degree for a career in social work?

+What notable qualities do you regard as your strengths for entry into social work?

 What qualities might you regard as personal limitations for entry into social work?

 What interests, motivations and experiences do you have that would establish suitability for the social work

-a nave that would estat onson surrability for the social work

 profession?

-Address your academic background - describe in yo our own words any acad demic or transcript challenges that may
+Address your academic background - describe in your own words any academic or transcript challenges that may

 affect you in the program.

-What experience(s) have you had dealing with peop ole that have backgroun ds that are different from yours?
+What experience(s) have you had dealing with people that have backgroun nds that are different from yours?

+-

 Demographic Information Optional

 Demographic information is optional and is for statistical purposes only.
-It will in no way affect the consideration of your application.
-Date of birth:
+It will in no way affect the consideration of your

+application.

+Date of birth: Gender: Male Female

-Race / Ethnicity: Hispanic or Latino Asian Black or African American White American Indian or Alaskan Native Native Hawaiian or other Pacific Islander Other (please specify)
+Race / Ethnicity: Hispanic or Latino Asian Black or African American White American Indian or Alaskan Native Native Hawaiian or other Pacific Islander

+Other (please specify)

 Employment and Volunteer Experience

 In the table below list employment and volunteer experiences you have had during the last five years.

 Name of Employer/ Agency: Position

 Paid Employment Volunteer Experience

 Date Started (MM/YYYY) Date Ended (MM/YYYY) Hours Per Week

 Population Served:

 Duties and Responsibilities:

 Name of Employer/ Agency: Position

 Paid Employment Volunteer Experience

 Date Started (MM/YYYY) Date Ended (MM/YYYY) Hours Per Week

 Population Served:

-Defended Berner (MCC)

 Duties and Responsibilities:

 The BSW Program does not give course credit for prior work or volunteer experience.